Learn about the health benefits of activated charcoal and a line of clarifying facial products to try if you struggle with oily or acne-prone skin.

 Activated Charcoal in Body Care Products

 Today you can find activated charcoal in everything from toothpaste to shampoo to facial cleansers and scrubs.
-And then there’s the DIY set that is making deodorant (hmmm, not to sure about black pits), eyeliner and even mascara with it—all with the intent of detoxifying the body and avoiding harmful chemicals.
+And then there’s the DIY set that is making deodorant, eyeliner and even mascara with it—all with the intent of detoxifying the body and avoiding harmful chemicals.

 One line of detoxifying and balancing products that we recently tried was Nubian Heritage’s African Black Soap.
 I would say this homeopathic line is suited for those with congested, oily and acne-prone skin.
 Being that my skin challenges fall in the “dry and aging” category, I asked our teen babysitter, Chrissy, to give the African Black Soap line a try.